konimarti/assuan.c3l/README.md

 adding the following line:

 ```
-pinentry-program pinentry-vaxis
+pinentry-program pinentry-c3
 ```

 The config file `gpg-agent.conf` is usually located in `~/.gnupg/`.
 If not, create it.
+Also make sure that the `pinentry-c3` is in your $PATH variable (or use the full path in the config file).

 Then, restart the gpg-agent.